BluePlanetResearch/proposals/HealthDataNet-v4.md

 ### Please include the team’s future plans and intentions.

-We hope to successful implement this paradigm in the neurophysiology field as our major goal by end of 2022.
+We hope to successfully implement this paradigm in the neurophysiology field as our major goal by end of 2022.
 This should kindle interest amongst other types of health provider companies (e.g. anesthesia providers that typically work closely with surgical neurophysiologists